The Daily Gamecock

 South Carolina poets weigh in on State Poet Laureate vacancy

-Many see poetry as nothing more than a few lines to be scrutinized in a classroom or words in a dusty book that is rarely opened.
 National Book Award for Poetry recipient and University of South Carolina English professor Nikky Finney, however, sees poetry as having the power to open spaces, conversation and understanding.
-It is a poet laureate who is tasked with communicating this power of poetry and bringing it to life for the citizenry.
+It is a poet laureate who is tasked with communicating this power of poetry and bringing it to life for the citizenry, she said.

 South Carolina has been without one for the past four years.

 The position of State Poet Laureate was officially instituted in South Carolina in 1934.
-The governor is tasked with appointing someone from from the nominees put forth by the Art Commission.
+The governor is tasked with appointing someone from the nominees put forth by the Art Commission.

 The state has had six poet laureates sinceas the position was for life, until a resolution passed in 2018 created four-year terms with a two-term limit.
 Most recently, Marjory Wentworth served the state as poet laureate from 2003 until she resigned in 2020